DysonParra/proj-mod-piano-app-gui-wireless-piano-java/README.md

 This repository is responsible of do specific tasks.

 # Binary and library
-The operation is iqual for all java projects in this repository.
+The operation is equal for all java repositories of this user.
 Use the command: gradlew build
 It will generate four files where project-name is the name of the repository:
 - project-name.jar